juanbkm/donor2019/content/stories/rebuilding-the-road-to-the-border.md

 author: Admin
 description: "This is meta description"
 country: Tajikistan
 summary: "Trade and tourism are booming in western Tajikistan after the rehabilitation of a road that leads to the border with Uzbekistan.
-The new road links to a transport corridor supporting regional trade and cooperation. "
+A collaboration between the ADB and the OPEC Fund for International Development, the new road links to a cross-country highway that serves as conduit for trade goods."
 project_title: "Tajikistan: Central Asia Regional Economic Cooperation Corridor 6 (Ayni–Uzbekistan Border Road) Improvement Project"
 partners:
   - "OPEC Fund for International Development - $14 million"